kznhq/capy-discord-bot/README.md

     - !fact: random fun fact
         - TODO: add more APIs so we aren't just spamming one API, also gives wider fact bank
         - TODO: some sort of fact check pipeline?
+    - !help: lists all the commands capy can do

 ## Desired Future Functionality:
 - "remind me" after a specified amount of time
-- !help to list commands
 - chess bot (maybe after completing other projects)